jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 !
 ```

+The virtualization of the CSR 1000v in different devices happens only on the Azure-facing side (the `OUTSIDE_ONE` and `OUTSIDE_TWO` "virtual routers" or VRFs), but in the onprem-facing side (`INSIDE`) a single IP is presented.
+It is like actually having 3 different routers inside of the CSR 1000v, where the `INSIDE` router communicates with `OUTSIDE_ONE` and `OUTSIDE_TWO`.

 With the VRFs created we now need to assign the interfaces to their respective VRF.
-Note that with the Cisco CSR 1000v running in Azure interface `GigabitEthernet 1` must remain in the `Global VRF` because there is a default route configured in the `Global Routing Table` pointing to this interface to allow connectivity from the Internet.
+Note that in this particular example we are simulating an onprem device with a Cisco CSR 1000v running in Azure.
+Hence, the interface `GigabitEthernet 1` must remain in the `Global VRF` because there is a default route configured in the `Global Routing Table` pointing to this interface to allow connectivity from the Internet.
 However if you are configuring your devices on premises you want to assign each (sub)interface connecting to the Azure VPN Gateway to a VRF for consistency:

 ```Bash
 interface GigabitEthernet2